Jesperstriker/Jesperstriker.github.io/Reddit Network Analysis.md

 	<img src="./Images/Categories_Network.png" />
 </div>

-Here we can clearly see which categories that has the most common users.
+Down below can we see which categories that has the most common users.
 All of them are actually linking to "Images,Gifs and Videos".
-It is also a very big category, since the subreddits in it are the most popular in all of reddit.
+It is also a very big category and have the most subreddits, the subreddits in it are also the most popular in all of reddit.
+Which also makes perfectly good sense, that people are spending time sharing and viewing other videos, especially humoristic videos!

-* Reference bar graph below, which shows the number of reddits in each category.

 <div align="center">
 	<img src="./Images/Categories_Network_strongest.png" />